 Compare prices and look for back-to-school sales and dorm-specific product sets at retailers like Target, Walmart, IKEA, and Amazon.

-If you haven’t worked with your child on basic budgeting skills previously, consider reviewing tips from the Consumer Financial Protection Bureau and sources such as NerdWallet’s Budget Guide.
+If you haven’t talked to your child about basic budgeting skills, consider reviewing tips from the Consumer Financial Protection Bureau and sources such as NerdWallet’s Budget Guide.

 Your college student should understand how to track spending, how credit scores work, and how to make wise choices on discretionary spending.
-For example, talk to them about comparing prices on branded university merch between school stores, local independent retailers, and Fanatics before buying a pricey item that catches their eye.
+For example, talk to them about comparing prices on branded university merch between school stores, local independent retailers, or sites like Fanatics before buying a pricey item that catches their eye.

-Talk to your child about communication expectations.
+One of the most practical college tips for parents is to set clear communication expectations early.
 If you’re expecting a daily call but they’re anticipating checking in the next time they see you in person, then irritation and hurt feelings will set the stage for your conversations.

 To avoid this, discuss: